formulahendry/vscode-auto-close-tag/README.md

 * Automatically add closing tag when you type in the closing bracket of the opening tag
 * After closing tag is inserted, the cursor is between the opening and closing tag
+* Set the tag list that would not be auto closed

 ## Usages